drtagkim/Lab/R/RiTunesStreamRank/README.md

 ## How to Install RiTunesStreamRank

-Make sure that you have installed the latest R(>=4.0.3) and the following packages: tidyverse, jsonlite,purrr,RSQLite, and DBI.
+Make sure that you have installed the latest R(>=4.0.3) and the following packages: dplyr, jsonlite,purrr,RSQLite, and DBI.
 If you do not have those, execute the following codes to install dependenceis:

-    install.packages("tidyverse")
+    install.packages("dplyr")
     install.packages("jsonlite")
     install.packages("purrr")
     install.packages("RSQLite")